-Tabl e 4.11-Required Aircr aft Systems and Equipmer nt (xvi) First aid kits All aircraft.
-One or more first aid kits located to be readily accessible for use by the flight crew and, if applicable, supernumeraries.
-(GM) See Table 4.13.
-Note : This specification is applicable to commercial and/or non-commercial operations Passenger aircraft First aid kits distributed as evenly as practicable throughout the cabin to be readily accessible for use by crew members in the cabin.
-(GM) See Table 4.13 (xvii) Seats and associated restraint devices All aircraft.
+Table 4.11-Required Aircraft Systems and Equipment (xvii) Seats and associated restraint devices All aircraft.
 Flight crew seats fitted with a safety harness for each flight crew member.
-(GM) See Table 4.12 (xvii) Note : This specification is applicable to commercial and/or non-commercial operations Passenger aircraft A seat (or berth) for each person over a specific age as determined by the State, with each seat (or berth) fitted with a safety harness, seat belt or restraining device.
+(GM) See Table 4.12 (xvii) Note: This specification is applicable to commercial and/or non-commercial operations.
+Passenger aircraft A seat (or berth) for each person over a specific age as determined by the State, with each seat (or berth) fitted with a safety harness, seat belt or restraining device.
 (GM) See Table 4.12 (xvii) Aircraft that transport supernumeraries A seat fitted with a seat belt (or safety harness) for each supernumerary.
 (GM) See Table 4.12 (xvii) (xviii) Cabin crew seats Passenger aircraft operated with cabin crew.
 Forward or rearward facing seats at each emergency evacuation station for use by cabin crew members.
-Such seats are located near floor level exits and fitted with a safety harness.
+Such seats are located near floor level exits and fitted with a safety harness. • (xix) Megaphones Passenger aircraft with a seating capacity of more than 60 passengers operated with cabin crew.
+Portable battery-operated megaphones, stowed in a manner to be readily accessible for use by crew members.
+A number of megaphones in accordance with requirements of the Authority but not less than: (a) One megaphone for aircraft with more than 60 and less than 100 passenger seats; (b) Two megaphones for aircraft with 100 or more passenger seats.
+(GM) Table 4.12 (xix)

-Tabl e 4.11-Required Aircra aft Systems and Equipmen nt (xix) Megaphones Passenger aircraft operated with cabin crew. (a) Portable battery- operated megaphones, stowed in a manner to be readily accessible for use by crew members. (b) One megaphone for aircraft with 60 to 100 passenger seats; (c) Two megaphones for aircraft with more than 100 passenger seats. (xx) Life jacket or equivalent individual flotation device Aircraft utilized for over-water flights with or without cabin crew.
+Tabl le 4.11-Required Aircra aft Systems and Equipme nt (xx) Life jacket or equivalent individual flotation device Aircraft used for overwater flights with or without cabin crew.
 A minimum of one life jacket or equivalent individual flotation device for each person on board, with each life jacket or flotation device fitted with a means for electric illumination and stowed for easy accessibility from individual seating positions.
-(GM) See Table 4.12 (xx) (xxi) Lifesaving rafts Aircraft utilized for long-range over-water flights.
+(GM) See Table 4.12 (xx) (xxi) Lifesaving rafts Aircraft used for long- range over-water flights.
 Lifesaving rafts with sufficient capacity to accommodate all persons on board, with each raft stowed in a manner to facilitate ready use during a ditching emergency.
 Lifesaving rafts contain: (a) Life-sustaining equipment as appropriate to the flight to be undertaken; (b) Equipment for making pyrotechnical distress signals.
-Note: This specification is applicable to all aircraft, except cargo aircraft that have been granted a specific exemption by the Authority. (xxii) Signaling devices and lifesaving equipment Aircraft utilized for flights across land areas that have been designated by the state(s) concerned as areas in which search and rescue would be especially difficult.
+Note: This specification is applicable to all aircraft, except cargo aircraft that have been granted a specific exemption by the Authority. (xxii) Signaling devices and lifesaving equipment Aircraft used for flights across land areas that have been designated by the state(s) concerned as areas in which search and rescue would be especially difficult.
 Equipped with signaling devices and lifesaving equipment (including, means of sustaining life) in accordance with requirements of the applicable state(s).